-164. The wrongful conduct particularized here was willful, deliberate, high-handed, outrageous, scheme that threatened to deprive them of their homes.
+177. The wrongful conduct particularized here was willful, deliberate, high-handed, outrageous, callous, and in contemptuous disregard of consumer rights and interests.

-165. Vault has callously taken advantage of consumers' vulnerabilities to trap consumers in a the Consumer Protection Act and similar provisions of the Equivalent Consumer Protection flouting the law.
+178. FinanceIt has callously taken advantage of consumers' vulnerabilities to trap consumers in a scheme that threatened to deprive them of their homes.

+179. Further, the plaintiffs and the other class members are entitled to punitive damages under the Consumer Protection Act and similar provisions of the Equivalent Consumer Protection Legislation, and at common law to relieve the defendant of their wrongful profits made while flouting the law.